 - Doctor Who:

 - Subverted in "Aliens of London".
-An alien ship comes streaking in, smashes a wing on Big Ben, then belly-lands in the Thames.
+An alien ship comes streaking in, does a low pass over Tower Bridge, turns around over St. Paul's Cathedral, clips Big Ben, then belly-lands in the Thames.
 Later on we find out it was launched from elsewhere on Earth on a parabolic course and aimed at London, as part of a plot by the Slitheen to trick Earth into a nuclear war for their own profit.

-- In "Voyage of the Damned", the out-of-control spaceship Titanic almost crashes into Buckingham Palace before the Doctor manages to fix things.
+- In "Voyage of the Damned", the out-of-control spaceship Titanic almost crashes into Buckingham Palace before the Doctor manages to steer the ship away.

 - Subverted in the Elementary episode "A Landmark Story", when a man is killed by a falling air conditioner window unit.
 The police chalk it up as a freak accident, but something about it irks Sherlock.
 It was a hit, done by a Professional Killer specializing in Making It Look Like an Accident.